 5. No Loose Fitting Clothing

 Be careful what clothing is being worn when cooking with a gas stove.
 Long flowing sleeves like those on gowns or robes could come in contact with the flames and get set on fire.
-Wear closer fitting clothing with tight sleeves – or, even better – short sleeves.
+Wear close-fitting clothing with tight sleeves – or, even better – short sleeves.

 Electric Stove Safety for the Elderly

-Even though electric stoves are generally though to be safer than gas stoves, you should take the following steps to improve electric stove safety for seniors.
+Even though electric stoves are generally considered safer than gas stoves, you should take the following steps to improve electric stove safety for seniors.

 1. Install a Stove Shut-Off Device

 Burnt food is something that can happen to anyone.
-Get extra peace of mind that a lapse in attention or misjudged cooking time is not going to end in disaster by using an auto shut-off device such as FireAvert that will turn off the stove when the smoke alarm sounds.
+Get extra peace of mind that a lapse in attention or misjudged cooking time will not end in disaster by using an auto shut-off device such as FireAvert that will turn off the stove when the smoke alarm sounds.

 2. Use Good Oven Mitts

-Burns and scalding accidents are common in the kitchen if a senior attempts to handle a pan that is hot to the touch, or take a hot tray out of the oven.
-Investing in high quality, easy to use oven mitts that have a ‘thumb’ to allow for a proper grip can help to reduce the risk of accidents in the kitchen.
+Burns and scalding accidents are common in the kitchen when attempting to handle a hot pan or taking a hot tray out of the oven.
+Investing in high-quality, easy-to-use oven mitts with a ‘thumb’ to allow for a proper grip can help reduce the risk of accidents in the kitchen.